Local government COVID information

 • Juvenile Probation & Detention: Building is still closed to public.
 Call 423-6587 to make an appointment.

-• Library: Closed, but many services available online.
+• Library: By appointment.
+Many services available online.
 Ask a Librarian available by phone Monday through Friday from 10 a.m. to 2 p.m.
 Call 423-7581.

 • Public Information: Office is open.
 Call 423-2266.